inivekin/abosa/abosa.typ

 Unsure, wobbling, backing down,
-I think of hobbled knees from dive and of survival's slimming frown, when I'd endure and never thrive, since feeling futures always fed with ever more a steeper slope, in slide where if I'm overhead
+I think of hobbled knees from dive and of survival's slimming frown, when I'd endure and never thrive since feeling futures always fed with ever more a steeper slope, in slide where if I'm overhead